homurachan/Block-based-recontruction/README.md

 These scripts and codes are under WTFPL verion 2 license, a GPL-campatible free license.

-The modification verion of RELION is under the same license of RELION, which is GPL ver.2.
+The modification version of RELION is under the same license of RELION, which is GPL ver.2.

 Please cite our paper: NATURE COMMUNICATIONS (2018) 9:1552 or DOI: 10.1038/s41467-018-04051-9 if our block-based reconstruction idea or these codes work.